Fitting Dynamically Misspecified Models: An Optimal Transportation Approach: Optimal Transport Filtering, Estimation, and Forecasting

-\paragraph{Optimal Transport.} As in the generic case, OT enables the construction of a joint distribution that minimizes the loss $\mathbb{E}_{\pi_{t|t-1}}(\|y_t-\tilde{y}_t\|^2)$ between the model and the true DGP.
-Here, the solution to this minimization problem is unique and in closed form, given by $y_t=\mu_{t|t-1}+P\hat{e}_t$, as shown in Step 4 of the Algorithm.
-This solution maps each observation $\tilde{y}_t$ to a single model-consistent value $y_t$.
-Subsequently, all belief updating and filtering operations are based on the new $y_t$ rather than the original $\tilde{y}_t$, ensuring model consistency.
-In the absence of misspecification, $P$ is the identity matrix and $y_t$ are the same as $\tilde{y}_t$.
+This setup ensures that the generated $y_t$ represents a draw from the model distribution $p_{t|t-1}$.
+The solution is unique and in closed form, given by $y_t=\mu_{t|t-1}+P\hat{e}_t$, as shown in Step 4 of the Algorithm.
+All subsequent belief updating and filtering operations are based on the new $y_t$ rather than the original $\tilde{y}_t$, ensuring model consistency.
+In the absence of misspecification, $P$ is the identity matrix and $y_t$ equals $\tilde{y}_t$.